ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 are needed on every screen to render ILIAS with an empty content section (such as Tabs).
 Next are Components, that are needed in many use cases and therefore have a very high grade of re-use (such as the Toolbar).
-Due to major work done for ILIAS 6, such as the Standard Layout Component, Meta Bar and Main Bar Why are now able to promote further Components to our list of short term tasks, see below.
+Due to major work done for ILIAS 6, such as the Standard Layout Component, Meta Bar and Main Bar we are now able to promote further Components to our list of short term tasks, see below.
 Note that the names given here, are only the names of the task and must not necessarily reflect the names of the resulting Components.